After the

 First, the

-monographs are very uneven in quality: from the general history of military
+monographs differed in quality: from the general history of military

 transport throughout the war to the description of the capture of a small